 Astronaut photograph ISS020-E-9048 was acquired on June 12, 2009, with a Nikon D2XS digital camera fitted with a 400 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 20 crew.
 The image in this article has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Caption by M. Justin Wilkinson, NASA-JSC.

-A fortuitous orbit of the International Space Station allowed the astronauts this striking view of Sarychev Volcano in an early stage of eruption on June 12, 2009.
+A fortuitous orbit of the International Space Station in 2009 offered the astronauts a striking view of the volcano in an early stage of eruption.